A Brief Guide to China's Seven Major Holidays

 The calendar year’s fourth Chinese holiday, Labor Day, coincides with International Workers’ Day: May 1st.
 This holiday, which honors workers of all types, normally lasts three days.
 Unfortunately, workers usually have to make up two of these three days on a later weekend.

-5. Dragon Boat Festival | 端午节 | duān wǔ jié
+5. Dragon Boat Festival (端午节 Duānwǔjié)

 There are two common origin stories for the Dragon Boat Festival: one is superstitious, and the other historic.
-The fifth month of the year is considered bad luck, especially on its fifth day, and one legend says that the festival was born to keep bad luck and evil spirits away.
+The fifth month of the year is considered bad luck, especially on its fifth day.
+Thus, one legend says that the festival was born to keep bad luck and evil spirits away.

-Legend says that Qu Yuan, after being accused of treason and banished from political office, committed suicide by drowning himself in the Miluo River.
-He was so loved by the people that locals rushed to their boats to save him or at least recover his body.
+Legend says that Qu Yuan was accused of treason and banished from political office.
+In despair, he committed suicide by drowning himself in the Miluo River.
+He was popular with the local people, and after his death, they rushed to their boats to save him or at least recover his body.

 The sixth public Chinese holiday is the Mid-Autumn Festival.
 Occurring on the 15th day of the 8th month of the lunar calendar—the night of the full moon—Mid-Autumn Festival serves as China’s harvest celebration.